LucasSilva194/MisterioGeografico/README.md

 ## How to Play

-Download the repository or clone it to your local machine.
+Download the repository or clone it to your local machine
-Open the index.html file in your web browser.
+Open the index.html file in your web browser
-Follow the instructions on the screen to start the game.
+Follow the instructions on the screen to start the game
 The game is designed to be played in a web browser and does not require any additional software or plugins.
 It should work on most modern web browsers including Google Chrome, Firefox, and Safari.

 ## Objective